lorecatta/drep/README.md

 This is a basic example which shows you how to to convert force of infection into *R*<sub>0</sub>.
 To do this we need:

--   the age structure of the human population
+-   the proportion of the human population in different age groups
 -   the relative infectiousness of the four dengue infections.

-We assume that the population is divided up into 20 age groups and define the following parameters:
+We assume that the human population is divided up into 20 age groups and define the following parameters:

 -   number of age groups in the country human population (`n_age_groups`)
 -   the force of infection estimate (`FOI`)